AdobeDocs/dynamic-media-classic.en/help/using/linking-zoom-viewers-web-pages.md

       In the Viewer List page, under the Actions column of the table, select **[!UICONTROL Copy URL]**.

-## Add Zoom viewer URLs to your web page {#adding-zoom-viewer-urls-to-your-web-page}
+## Add Zoom viewer URLs to your Web page {#adding-zoom-viewer-urls-to-your-web-page}

 Typically, visitors zoom images on a website by first selecting a Zoom icon (often the icon shows the image of a magnifying glass).
-Selecting this icon launches a dynamic web page (ASP or JSP) that displays the image in a pop-up window.
+Selecting this icon launches a dynamic Web page (ASP or JSP) that displays the image in a pop-up window.
 The pop-up window is where visitors actually zoom the image.

 For more details and code samples, see [Embed HTML5 Basic Zoom Viewer in the Adobe Viewers Reference Guide](https://experienceleague.adobe.com/en/docs/dynamic-media-developer-resources/library/viewers-aem-assets-dmc/basic-zoom/c-html5-20-basic-zoom-viewer-about#section-e1c3106f5b3e445d9b95be337c2f94e2).

 ## Copy the embed copy of a Zoom viewer {#copying-the-embed-copy-of-a-zoom-viewer}

 Using the Embed Code feature lets you review the viewer code for the selected Zoom viewer.
-You can also copy the code to the clipboard so you can paste it in your web pages for deployment of the viewer.
+You can also copy the code to the clipboard so you can paste it in your Web pages for deployment of the viewer.
 Editing of the code is not permitted in the Embed Code dialog box.

 **To copy the embed code of a Zoom viewer:**